Reference 01 — Data format

-Status: draft, v1, 2026-05-03 (revised twice in design review same day).
+Status: normative, v1, 2026-05-03 (incorporated by docs/spec/v1.md §3 per RFC-0001 §A.2).
 Byte-precise definition of every libtracer frame on the wire.
 A second-implementer SHOULD be able to write an interoperable parser/sender from this section alone.
-See also: design rationale (CRC choice, atomic ordering, MCU stack safety) is in the ADRs (../adr/) and git history.
+See also: design rationale (CRC choice, atomic ordering, MCU stack safety) is in the ADR set and git history.
+For a worked byte-level walkthrough of these same rules — annotated frames, one byte at a time — see wire format, bit by bit.
+To inspect real libtracer frames on the wire, the Wireshark dissector decodes this format live (a single-file Lua dissector, vector-tested against the conformance frames).

 Frame layout